-The MSC also agreed that Iridium and the United States, the delegation sponsoring Iridium’s application at the IMO, will work with the International Mobile Satellite Organization (IMSO) which will monitor progress in Iridium’s implementation of the service.
+The MSC also agreed that Iridium and the United States, the delegation sponsoring Iridium’s application at the IMO, will work with the International Mobile Satellite Organization (IMSO) which will monitor progress in Iridium’s implementation of the service, which is great for maritime clients.
 The IMSO will report to the MSC once a Public Services Agreement has been entered between Iridium and the IMSO likely marking the start of this service.

 Iridium formally began the process to become a recognized GMDSS mobile satellite service provider in April 2013 and plans to begin providing GMDSS service in early 2020.

 “This has been a long time coming and we are ecstatic to gain this very important recognition from the IMO.
 We are equally proud to ensure mariners in the maritime industry will have access to this critical system from anywhere in the world that they sail,” said Matt Desch, chief executive officer of Iridium.
 “Iridium has established itself as a trusted maritime safety provider for over a decade and this recognition is a testament to both that trust and the capabilities offered by our satellite network.”